-Dr. Helena Grönqvist is a researcher and research coordinator in the strategic research program U-CARE, hosted by the research group Clinical Psychology in Healthcare, Uppsala University, Sweden.
+Researcher and research coordinator in the strategic research program U-CARE, hosted by the research group Clinical Psychology in Healthcare, Uppsala University, Sweden.
 In her research, she focuses on short-term and long-term psychosocial and health economic consequences for children diagnosed with cancer and their families as well as long-term psychosocial and health consequences of being born preterm.

 Additionally, she is responsible for the development of the U-CARE Portal, an internet-based infrastructure used to deliver and evaluate internet-based interventions.
 Dr. Grönqvist is interested in how involvement of patients and public may improve the research process, hence making the outcome more relevant to the people affected by the research.

-Dr. Maya Hoveskog is an assistant professor in Industrial Management at the Center for Innovation Entrepreneurship and Learning at School of Business, Engineering and Science, Halmstad University.
+Assistant professor in Industrial Management at the Center for Innovation Entrepreneurship and Learning at School of Business, Engineering and Science, Halmstad University.
 In her research she focuses on innovation processes with special interest in sustainability-driven business model innovation and value creation in collaboration with colleagues from different disciplines (e.g. environmental studies, design studies).

 Within the field of business model innovation she has been particularly interested in how the process could be organized, what stakeholders can be involved in different phases as well as what tools could be useful to support the innovation both when it comes to start-ups but also in established enterprises.

-Professor Jens Nygren is a researcher at the research environment Center for Welfare Health and Sport at Halmstad University.
+Researcher at the research environment Center for Welfare Health and Sport at Halmstad University.
 Jens is also the program director of the university's profile area Health Innovation, which aims to coordinate the university's profiling of research, education and collaboration within health technology and health care development.

 Jens's research is mainly focused on the development of digital services that convey increased participation, improved communication and new care processes for children in health care.
 His teaching is mainly focused on innovation processes in the health sector and research ethics and ethics in the development of new welfare technology.